Section 1 – Introduction

 - Stereoscopic output

 Having finished the edit you need to output the project.
-EDIUS can make Blu-ray discs with various stereo settings as well as files.
+EDIUS can make Blu-ray discs with various stereo settings, although it cannot make a full quality 1920×1080 stereo disc.
+You can make full quality files which you can take to another program for authoring.

 Section 3: Audio Editing

 Ways of mixing, editing and generally getting the best out of your sound.
-This also includes details on how to deal with surround sound and multi-track audio and a way of making a “template” project with the timeline set out in the way you prefer.
+This also includes details on how to deal with surround sound and multi-track audio and EDIUS audio mixer.
+It also includes chapters on the new audio filters included with EDIUS X. The update to this section was completed in Jan 2022

 Volume, mixing and panning